-The 2018-2019 academic year marks our sixth as a public charter school.
-In just five short years, we have built an outstanding public school, spanning grades K through 12, that blends the best of traditional and cutting edge education.
+The 2019-2020 academic year marks our seventh as a public charter school.
+We have built an outstanding public school, spanning grades K through 12, that blends the best of traditional and cutting edge education.
 Academic rigor and discipline are essential components of our mission, but our values and the principles we strive to instill in our students are what truly set us apart.
-If we will individually and collectively commit to our shared purpose, this year will be our best yet.
+Parents place their trust in us to help teach, inspire, and shape their children.
+We take this responsibility to be the highest honor and the greatest importance.